-With a Transkribus CLARIAH-AT scholarship junior researchers in the area of Digital Humanities based in Austria can get free credit packages for (handwritten) text recognition of their research material within the framework of their thesis, dissertation, paper or individual project (without 3rd party funding).
+With a Transkribus CLARIAH-AT scholarship, junior researchers in the field of Digital Humanities (DH) & Cultural Heritage based in Austria can receive free Transkribus credit packages for the (handwritten) text recognition of their research material within the framework of their thesis, dissertation, paper or individual project (without 3rd party funding).

-Please send us a short description about the project you are working on as well as some background information about yourself using the application form on the Transkribus Website.
-The data as well as the research results of the project should be made available and reusable long-term to the Digital Humanities & Cultural Heritage research community in the context of the FAIR data principles.
+Please send us a short description of the project or paper you are working on as well as some background information about yourself using the application form on the Transkribus Website.
+The data as well as the research results of the project or the respective work should be made available and re-usable by the Digital Humanities & Cultural Heritage research community in the context of the FAIR data principles.

 License Pool for Software

-The CLARIAH-AT working group for Education, Training and Knowledge Transfer has reserved funding for the years 2022 and 2023 to support travel and networking activities of junior researcher with only limited or no other sources of funding.
-The grants are aimed at students and young researchers based at an Austrian institution, who plan to present part of their current research in the fields of Digital Humanities in the form of a paper or poster at a conference, or want to acquire skills needed for their research through participation in a Digital Humanities workshop.
+The CLARIAH-AT working group for Education, Training and Knowledge Transfer has reserved funds for the years 2022, 2023 and 2024 to support travel and networking activities of junior researchers at Austrian institutions with only limited or no other sources of funding: The grants are aimed at students and young researchers based at an Austrian institution who wish to present a part of their current research in the fields of Digital Humanities & Cultural Heritage in the form of a paper or poster at a conference, or want to acquire skills needed for their research through participation in a workshop.

 To apply for a travel grant, please fill in the application form (see link below).
 We ask you to provide us with information about yourself, your project and the planned trip, including a cost calculation for traveling, accommodation and participation in the conference.
 Please send your application, including the completed form and the cost calculation to: email@example.com.